cysouw/diathesis/text/c03_summaryDia.md

 ### *Unpersönliches Möglichkeitspassiv* (*lassen+sich+Infinitiv*) {#sec:summary-unpersonlicher-moglichkeitspassiv}

-The ~~Unpersönliches Möglichkeitspassiv~~ consists of the light verb *lassen* with the infinitive of an intransitive verb (full discussion in [@sec:infinitive-lassen-reflexive-intransitive]).
+The ~~Unpersönlicher Möglichkeitspassiv~~ consists of the light verb *lassen* with the infinitive of an intransitive verb (full discussion in [@sec:infinitive-lassen-reflexive-intransitive]).
 This construction obligatory includes a reflexive pronoun and an evaluating adverbial expression like *gut* 'fine'.
 A valency-simulating pronoun *es* appears to be optional.
 Similar to the previous diathesis, this diathesis also seems to be restricted to agentive intransitive verbs like *arbeiten* 'to work' [@next].
 Likewise, the name 'passive' is ill-fitting here, but it is used because of the parallelism to the previous diathesis.
-This construction is arguably closely related to the ~~Möglichkeitspassiv~~ for transitive verbs (see [@sec:summary-moglichkeitspassiv]).
+This construction is closely related to the ~~Möglichkeitspassiv~~ for transitive verbs (see [@sec:summary-moglichkeitspassiv]).

 ::: ex
 a.
 Ich arbeite zuhause.